SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 A full write up of the projects is here in Dropbox, and summaries are below:

-### Cabinet Office Strand: Public engagement with government – opinions and views on government activity
+### Cabinet Office Strand:
+Public engagement with government – opinions and views on government activity

+    Aim: Better understand dynamics and representativeness of comments to guide analysis of public opinion Example areas for investigation: Intensity and plurality (How many people engaged)?
+    Is the conversation biased by certain groups?), Gender and diversity,
+    Topics eliciting strongest engagement,
+    Is there a connection between mood and the original topic?

+    Potential approaches:
+    Building a model to explore a specific area, building a visualisation tool,
+    designing infographics.

+    For those who are less technical :

+    Content analysis, topic analysis etc